Browse Tutorials

 Minification

-Minification is technique for removing unnecessary characters (like white space, newline, tab) and comments from the JavaScript and CSS files to reduce the size which cause improved load times of a webpage.
-There are so many tools for minifying the js and css files.
-JSMin and YUI Compressor are two most popular tools for minifying the js and css files.
+Minification is a technique for removing unnecessary characters (like white space, newline, tab) and comments from the JavaScript and CSS files to reduce the size which causes improved load times of a webpage.
+There are so many tools for minifying the JS and CSS files.
+JSMin and YUI Compressor are the two most popular tools for minifying the JS and CSS files.

 Minification with VS2012 and WebEssentials 2012 extension

-I would like to share how can you make minify version of you css file using WebEssentials extension and VS2012.
-This minify version will updated automatically if you will make change in original css file.
+I would like to share how can you make a minified version of your CSS file using the WebEssentials extension and VS2012.
+This minify version will updated automatically if you make changes in the original CSS file.

 Performance Optimization with Bundling and Minification

-I have done a performance test on a MVC4 application with & without bundling and minification.
+I have done a performance test on an MVC4 application with & without bundling and minification.
 I have noticed the below result.

 Without Bundling and Minification

-I have the below css and js files on the layout page and run the application in chrome browser and test no of request and loding time using chrome developer tools as shown below.
+I have the below CSS and js files on the layout page run the application in Chrome browser and test the of request and loading time using Chrome developer tools as shown below.

 <link href="~/Content/Site.css" rel="stylesheet"/>